hyperledger-archives/sawtooth-core/docs/source/app_developers_guide/creating_sawtooth_network.rst

 This procedure describes how to add a second validator node to a single-node application development environment, as described in :doc:`ubuntu`.
+You will stop the Sawtooth components on the first node and delete the existing blockchain data, then create a new genesis block that specifies PoET simulator consensus and related settings.
+All nodes on the network will run four transaction processors (Settings, IntegerKey, XO, and PoET Validator Registry).

 .. _prereqs-multi-ubuntu-label:

 Prerequisites
 -------------

-This procedure requires a working (runnable) validator node with a validator, REST API, and the Settings, IntegerKey, and XO transaction processors (see :doc:`ubuntu`).
-This procedure describes how to start the XO transaction processor if it is not already running.
+This procedure assumes that you have created a working (runnable) validator node with a validator, REST API, and the Settings, IntegerKey, and XO transaction processors.
+For more information, see :doc:`ubuntu`.

 For each validator node that will be on your network, gather the following
 information:

-* Where this validator will listen for incoming communication from this validator's components (the "component bind string")
+* **Component bind string**: Where this validator will listen for incoming communication from this validator's components.
+You will set this value with ``--bind component`` when starting the validator.
+Default:
+  ``tcp://127.0.0.1:4004``.

-* Where this validator will listen for incoming communication from other validator nodes, also called peers (the "network bind string")
+* **Network bind string**: Where this validator will listen for incoming communication from other validator nodes (also called peers).
+You will set this value with ``--bind network`` when starting the validator.
+Default:
+  ``tcp://127.0.0.1:8800``.

-* The address that other peers should use to find this validator node (the "public endpoint string")
+* **Public endpoint string**: The address that other peers should use to find this validator node.
+You will set this value with ``--endpoint`` when starting the validator.
+You will also specify this value in the peers list when starting a validator on another node.
+Default: ``tcp://127.0.0.1:8800``.

-* The addresses that this validator should use to connect to the other validator nodes, also referred to as peers (the "peers list").
-Each address on the list is referred to as the "peer's public endpoint string".
+* **Peers list**: The addresses that this validator should use to connect to the other validator nodes (peers); that is, the public endpoint strings of those nodes.
+You will set this value with ``--peers`` when starting the validator.
+Default: none.

 .. _about-bind-strings-label: